-- M/s.
-Vardhman Industries Ltd., the constituent member of the (x) Cluster Sub Station got its load reduced from 3299.687 kW/ 2500 kVA to 1299.687 kW/ 600kVA which was approved by the Chief Engineer/ DS South Zone, Patiala vide Memo No. 1482/LS-356-PTA dated 08.02.2018.
+- (x) The Appellant i.e. M/s Vardhman Industries Ltd., the constituent member of the Cluster Sub Station had got reduced its load from 3299.687 kW/ 2500 kVA to 1299.687 kW/ 600kVA which was approved by the Chief Engineer/ DS South Zone, Patiala vide Memo No. 1482/ LS-356-PTA dated 08.02.2018.
 This resulted in reduction in CD of the individual constituent member, but the Appellant and the other constituent member did not enter into fresh Cluster Agreement for reduced load of Cluster Sub-stations as notified in Regulation 4.3.2 of Supply Code-2014, which is reproduced as under:- - "4.3.2 [The Licensee shall sanction the contract demand of the cluster sub-station and individual consumers connected to the cluster sub-station provided the contract demand of the cluster shall not be less than sum total of sanctioned contract demands of constituent members of the group.]"